eversinc33/Banshee/README.md

 ### Enumerating kernel callbacks

-For now, only Process-Creation kernel callbacks are enumerated, by parsing the `PsSetCreateNotifyProcess` routine to reach the private `Psp*` routine and then parsing the address of the array, where kernel callbacks are stored.
+For now, only Process- and Thread-Creation kernel callbacks are enumerated, by parsing the `PsSetCreateNotifyProcess/ThreadRoutine` routine to reach the private `Psp*` routine and then parsing the address of the array, where kernel callbacks are stored.
 This is WIP code.

 ## TODO